- WHAT KIND OF PERSONAL INFORMATION DOES RED COLLECT?

 - Personal data that you, as the Candidate, you allow us to process on your behalf; and

 - Personal data that we receive from other sources.

-Personal data you give to us
+Personal data you allow us to process on your behalf

 RED needs to know certain information about you in order to provide a tailored service.
 This will enable us to provide you with the best opportunities and should save you time in not having to trawl through information about jobs and services that are not relevant to you.

 There are numerous ways you can share your information with us - it all depends on what suits you.
-These may include:

 - Entering your details on the RED website or via an application form, as part of the registration process;

 - Leaving a hard copy CV at a RED recruitment event, job fair or office;

 - Emailing your CV to a consultant or being interviewed by them;